GRAHAM HAWKES INTERNATIONAL

-In the late 1970's, Graham Hawkes co-founded Offshore Systems Engineering in England, where he designed and managed the manufacturing of the atmospheric diving systems, the Wasp, and the Mantis.
-He refined the design of the atmospheric diving system, the JIM suit, for operation in depths of 2,000 feet.
-Prior to that, he was an engineer at Plessey Underwater Weapons Unit in United Kingdom, and before that, he was an Engineer at the United Kingdom Atomic Energy Authority.
+Earlier in his career, Graham Hawkes co-founded Offshore Systems Engineering in England, where he designed and managed the manufacturing of the atmospheric diving systems (ADS), the Wasp, and the Mantis, where he refined the design of the ADS, the JIM suit, for operation in depths of 2,000 feet.
+Prior to that, he was an engineer at Plessey Underwater Weapons Unit in United Kingdom and an engineer at the United Kingdom Atomic Energy Authority.

 Graham Hawkes is widely considered to the leader in his field.
-In 1987, he was named an Associate Laureate for the Rolex award for Enterprise and in 1996 and 1997, Design News nominated him for Engineer of the Year.
-In 1997, Graham Hawkes received Design News' Special Achievement award.
-In 1998, he was a finalist in the Discover awards for innovation, and in the year 2000 he received the Computerworld Smithsonian award in the science category that recognizes individuals and organizations that have demonstrated vision and leadership as they use information technology to benefit society.
+He was named an Associate Laureate for the Rolex award for Enterprise, Design News nominated him for Engineer of the Year and awarded him Design News' Special Achievement award.
+Hawkes was a finalist in the Discover awards for innovation, and in the year 2000 he received the Computerworld Smithsonian award in the science category that recognizes individuals and organizations that have demonstrated vision and leadership as they use information technology to benefit society.

 Hawkes founded his current company HAWX Open Ocean, LLC to design and build revolutionary, safe, affordable, and ecologically responsible technologies for both manned and unmanned vehicles with the goal of enabling undersea access to all.
 His latest invention is the Sea Rocket(Patent Pending) series of gravity powered vertical water column vehicles that collect data and video from the surface to the sea floor.